Roald Dahl Plass

 Roald Dahl Plass is a public space in Cardiff Bay, Cardiff, Wales.
 It is named after Cardiff-born author Roald Dahl, and is located on the coast along the south of the city centre.
 The square is home to the Senedd building housing the Senedd, the Welsh parliament, and the Wales Millennium Centre, a performing arts centre.
 The bowl-like shape of the space has made it a popular amphitheatre for hosting open-air concerts.

 Formerly named the Oval Basin and known as the Bowl, the area was one of the docks for a thriving coal port during the latter half the 19th century and much of the 20th century.
 Following World War II, the space entered a period of decay and dereliction until the 1980s, when the Cardiff Bay area was regenerated.

-The name is a nod to the writer's roots (both of Dahl's parents were from Norway) and to the Norwegian seafarers' church which stands nearby.
-"Plass" is the Norwegian cognate of the English word "place;" in this context the word means square.
+The name acknowledges the writer's roots (both of Dahl's parents were from Norway) and the Norwegian seafarers' church which stands nearby.
+"Plass" is the Norwegian cognate of the English word "place"; in this context the word means square.

 History

-The area was originally all wetlands owned by John Crichton-Stuart, 2nd Marquess of Bute.
+The area originally comprised wetlands owned by John Crichton-Stuart, 2nd Marquess of Bute.
 He was persuaded to finance construction of the dock on his land at a cost of over £ 350,000.
 The dock opened under the name "West Bute Dock" on 8 October 1839, and was over 1400 yards (1280 m) long and 200 feet (60 m) wide, allowing 300 vessels to berth at any time.

 The dock was joined by four others: East Bute Dock, Roath Basin, Roath Dock and Queen Alexandra Dock.
-Cardiff had become the largest exporter of coal in the world; in 1913, Cardiff exported 10,700,000 tonnes of coal.
-However, the Great Depression, Second World War and cheap foreign competition all caused massive damage to the Welsh coal mining industry, with the last coal export through the dock taking place in 1964.
+Cardiff became the largest exporter of coal in the world; in 1913, the city exported 10,700,000 tonnes of coal.
+However, the Great Depression, Second World War and cheap foreign competition all caused great damage to the Welsh coal mining industry, with the last coal export through the dock taking place in 1964.
 The dock was filled in to prevent collapse of the surrounding walls.

 Design features

 Oval Basin

-What was known as the Oval Basin was designed by artist William Pye, in conjunction with Nicholas Hare Architects and it opened in April 2000.
-A plaque was unveiled 13 July 2002 to commemorate the rename of the Oval Basin to Roald Dahl Plass.
+The Oval Basin was designed by the artist William Pye in conjunction with Nicholas Hare Architects, and opened in April 2000.
+A plaque was unveiled on 13 July 2002 to commemorate its renaming to Roald Dahl Plass.

-Roald Dahl Plass is today an oval shaped open space surrounded by illuminated pillars and a gravel covering over the original dock area.
+Roald Dahl Plass is today an oval-shaped open space surrounded by illuminated pillars and gravel covering over the original dock area.
 The Plass was a central part of Cardiff's bid for European Capital of Culture status for 2008, although it ultimately lost the bid to Liverpool.